We'll Help You Find the Best Umbrella Insurance in Minutes

 Covers incidents your primary insurance may not, like libel and slander.You're required to buy a minimum amount of auto and/or property insurance liability coverage before you can add umbrella coverage.

-Your umbrella policy is there to help protect you against unforeseen, expensive legal troubles.
+Your umbrella policy is there to help protect your finances against unforeseen, expensive legal troubles.
 Here are a couple of common scenarios where umbrella insurance is critical.

-• Car accidents: Whether you hurt someone else with your vehicle or damage their property, lawsuits following car accidents can get pricey, fast.
+• Car accidents: Whether you hurt someone else with your vehicle or damage their property, lawsuits following car accidents can quickly exceed your standard auto coverage.

-• Dog bites: Dog bites can be some of the most expensive legal claims filed against homeowners, with an average cost in 2019 of $44,760.
+• Dog bites: Dog bites can be some of the most expensive legal claims filed against homeowners, with an average cost in one recent year of $49,025.

-• Guest or customer injuries: Accidents on floors, stairs, and sidewalks are common and costly lawsuit when filed against homeowners and businesses.
-Without additional protection, you could be in even more trouble.
+• Guest or customer injuries: Accidents on floors, stairs, and sidewalks are common and can result in costly lawsuits when filed against homeowners and businesses.
+Without additional protection, your finances could take a big hit.

 How Much Does an Umbrella Policy Cost?

-Most insurance companies offer $1 million umbrella policies priced somewhere between $150 and $300 per year.
-For an additional $1 million dollars in coverage, you'd add about $75 to your annual premium, and another $50 per year for each additional increment of $1 million.
-The cost of premiums directly relate to your specific personal and business risk exposures.
+Most insurance companies offer $1 million umbrella policies priced around $200 per year.
+For an additional $1 million dollars in coverage, you'd add about $100 to your annual premium and about another $75 per year for each additional increment of $1 million.
+Costs will vary, depending on the amount of coverage you choose and other risk factors.

 • Owning rental properties or second homes